Looking for the best NYC engagement photo locations? Check out this guide with more than 40 unique and romantic locations!

 Another one of NYC’s fabulous engagement photo locations with a water and skyline backdrop!
 Go there early in the morning and you should have it all to yourself!

-This fountain is famous!!
+This fountain is famous, and you’ve probably already considered it for one of your NYC engagement photo locations!!
 Washington Square Park is a hugely popular spot for engagement photos – which means, like a lot of the other places I recommend, you should get there right after sunrise to avoid all the crowds!
 Check out more Washington Square Park engagement photos here!

 During the warmer parts of the year the NYU law building gets covered in beautiful ivy!
 Such a unique spot for some engagement photos.
 And it’s right by Washington Square Park, so it’s really easy to get photos at both locations!